 Can I Finish My Basement Myself without a Permit?

 While local zoning and development laws may vary, in general, yes, you will need to get a permit before you begin finishing your basement.
 If you finish your basement without a permit, you may lose insurance coverage and home equity.

 You should also make sure that your basement is, in fact, a basement and not a cellar.
-While many people use both terms interchangeably, there is a key difference: a basement counts as habitable space while a cellar does not.
-You usually can set up a bedroom or kitchen in a basement, but not in a cellar.
+While many people use both terms interchangeably, there is a key difference: a basement counts as a habitable space while a cellar does not.
+You can usually set up a bedroom or kitchen in a basement, but not in a cellar.

 Before you start working, consult your relevant local authorities.
 It is far better to adjust your plans or schedule than complete a major home improvement and then discover that it is illegal.

 How Do I Finish a Basement with Low Ceilings?

 Many basements have low ceilings, which can make a room feel cramped and suffocating.
 A low-ceilinged space may require some creativity as you turn it into a finished basement.